myrmex-org/myrmex/manual/creating-plugins.md

   ],

   extensions: {
-    // These functions will be registered in the Lager instance
+    // These functions will be registered in the Myrmex instance
     // so they will be accessible by other plugins
     // More details about extensions below
     extensionNameA: function() {}